mviolati/ergodicityeconomics/README.md

 ## Code Optimization

-In order to try to optimise code for a larger tibble, I have momentarily divided the code in 3 different phases: \* Tibble Generation \* Transformation \* Plotting
+In order to try to optimise code for a larger tibble, I have momentarily divided the code in 3 different phases: - Tibble Generation - Transformation - Plotting

-The code below is taking the same input given to the paper.
+The code below is taking the same input given to the paper but instead of 150 players with 1k.

 ### Tibble Generation

-The bottleneck here is replicate which is nesting sapply that is nesting lapply.
+The bottleneck here is replicate, which is nesting sapply, that is nesting lapply.
 So with a large number of players a lot of vectors are created through lapply.

 ``` r
 assign("EV", ((0.6 * 0.5) + (1.5 * 0.5)), envir = .GlobalEnv)